-Entry requirements: A minimum of 10 NCEA Level 1 Mathematics credits including AS 1.4 (Linear Algebra) or for students wishing to study a full Level 3 Mathematics course.
+Course summary: A full NCEA Level 2 course covering Algebra, Trigonometry, and Calculus.
+This course is appropriate for students wishing to study a full Level 3 Mathematics course.
 This course has an Algebra focus but still requires a reasonable level of reading and writing in English in order to obtain a Merit grade or better.